lizconlan/bookshelf/README.md

 3. From the command line run `ruby gen.rb`
 4. Load the resulting index.html into your favourite browser

+Tip: instead of the script targeting the default directory, you can override the target directory by passing a new glob target to the script:

+    ruby gen.rb "/Users/username/Dropbox/bookshelf/*"

 * * *

 <a name="footnote-1" />